vitest-dev/vitest/docs/advanced/api/test-project.md

 ## browser

 This value will be set only if tests are running in the browser.
 If `browser` is enabled, but tests didn't run yet, this will be `undefined`.
-If you need to check if the project supports browser tests, use `project.isBrowserSupported()` method.
+If you need to check if the project supports browser tests, use `project.isBrowserEnabled()` method.

 ::: warning
 The browser API is even more experimental and doesn't follow SemVer.
 The browser API will be standardized separately from the rest of the APIs.